Martijn

 van der Meer

 During the summer of 2020, the Dutch Scientific Council (NWO) awarded me funding for my project ‘Safeguarding a healthy future: Dutch child health intervention between politics and practice 1901-2020.’
-Focussing on the collective practices of weighing, vaccinating, and testing, I investigate how and why concerns about the health of pre-school children motivated collective activities in the emerging Dutch welfare state.
-I use this history to understand why and how certain preventive activities proliferated, became ‘social,’ and transported and reïnforced norms about health, gender, family life, and citizenship.
+I explore the collective practices of weighing, vaccinating, and testing to investigate how and why concerns about the health of pre-school children motivated collective activities in the emerging Dutch welfare state.
+I use this history to understand why and how certain preventive activities proliferated, became ‘social,’ and transported and reïnforced social norms.
 I do this research at the Erasmus University Rotterdam and the Erasmus MC under supervision of Noortje Jacobs, Ralf Futselaar, and Timo Bolt.
 I receive training in Science and Technology Studies at WTMC - the Netherlands Graduate School of Science, Technology, and Modern Culture.
-For presenting my research on infant mortality as a public issue, I received the Pieter van Foreest prize for best PhD-presentation from the European Association for the History of Medicine and Health in 2023.
+For presenting my research on infant mortality as a public issue, I was awared the Pieter van Foreest prize for best PhD-presentation from the European Association for the History of Medicine and Health in 2023.

 Besides my research into medical history, I am interested in the historical sociology of late modern science, particularly of research funding, academic publishing, peer review, academic career structures, and academic integrity.
 I deeply care about improving the academic system through interdisciplinary projects fostering a robust, diverse, reflexive, and democratic research culture.
-Besides my research, I work as a policy maker focused on responsible research at Tilburg University.
-I also act as chair of the Centre of Trial and Error, which I co-founded.
+Besides my research, I have worked as a policy maker focused on responsible research at Tilburg University.
+I also acted as chair of the Centre of Trial and Error.
+I am currently coordinator of all scientific literacy activities at the Erasmus MC.

 PhD researcher : Safeguarding a Healthy Future - preventive child health intervention in between politics and practice, 1901-1920, Erasmus University Rotterdam & Erasmus Medical Centre [2021-now].

-Senior policy Advisor : research ethics, data management, open science, privacy, academic integrity (ongoing), Tilburg School of Humanities and Digital Sciences, Tilburg University [2020-now].
+Senior policy Advisor : research ethics, data management, open science, privacy, academic integrity, Tilburg School of Humanities and Digital Sciences, Tilburg University [2020-2024].

-Policy Advisor : academic integrity and knowledge safety, Erasmus Medcial Centre [2022].
+Policy Advisor : academic integrity and knowledge security, Erasmus Medcial Centre [2022].

 Lecturer : Utrecht University, Erasmus University Rotterdam, Erasmus Medical Centre